 5.3.1 Selected Benchmarks.
 Table 1 summarizes the lattice surgery program benchmarks we simulate.
-We identify three "microbenchmarks" (μBenchmarks) which are small, consistently-used primitive operations in the fault-tolerant domain whose performance can be extrapolated to estimate that of programs beyond what we include in Table 1.
+We identify three "microbenchmarks" (μ Benchmarks) which are small, consistently-used primitive operations in the fault-tolerant domain whose performance can be extrapolated to estimate that of programs beyond what we include in Table 1.

 For the other benchmarks, we include exact quantum phase estimation on 5 qubits due to its presence as a common subroutine in many quantum algorithms.
 We include Quantum Read Only Memory (QROM) with 15 data bits and 15 select bits to represent data I/O in many quantum algorithms.
 Grover's algorithm on 5 qubits is chosen to represent data search applications.
 We include block encoding for Carleman linearization with 4 truncation steps to represent quantum algorithms for nonlinear differential equations.
 We include the Quantum Fourier Transform (QFT) on 10 qubits and an 8-bit adder to represent subroutines in factoring applications.
-Finally, simulating the Fermi Hubbard model on a 4×4 lattice and performing qubitized ground-state energy estimation of H_2 [5] are included to represent chemistry applications.
+Finally, simulation of the Fermi-Hubbard model on a 4×4 lattice and performing qubitized ground-state energy estimation of H_2 [5] are included to represent chemistry applications.

 5.3.2 Results.
-Figure 13 shows the program runtimes for the selected benchmarks relative to the baseline parallel window method.
-Due to the uncertainty in runtime for smaller benchmarks (discussed in the following subsection), we report aggregate results for benchmarks with more than 1000 T gates: without SWIPER, using the aligned scheduling method achieves 4.3% to 8.5% (geomean 5.8%) reduction in runtime compared to parallel window.
-With SWIPER, all three scheduling methods (parallel, aligned, and

-Benchmark Short Name Space footprint Compiled # T's Source Domain Toffoli toffoli 9 7 [41] μBenchmark Magic State Distillation msd_15to1 32 15 [23] Resources, μ Benchmark $RZ(\phi), \epsilon = 10^{-10}$ rz 4 100 [48] μ Benchmark Quantum Read Only Memory qrom 153 48 [30] Data I/O 8-bit Adder adder_8bit 111 112 [36] Factoring subroutine Carleman Encoding carleman 264 394 [49] ODE H 2 Qubitized Walk Operator H2_molecule 92 3084 [49] Chemistry Fermi Hubbard 4×4 Lattice fermi_hubbard 225 3898 [49] Chemistry Quantum Phase Estimation qpe 85 11378 [43] Common subroutine Quantum Fourier Transform qft 86 11484 [43] Factoring subroutine Grover's grover 34 13577 [43] Data Search sliding) improve significantly.
-SWIPER-parallel achieves 31.8% to 33.9% (geomean 32.7%) reduction in runtimes, SWIPER-aligned achieves 36.9% to 39.2% (geomean 38.1%) reduction in runtimes, and SWIPER-sliding achieves 40.4% to 43.6% (geomean 41.4%) reduction in runtimes compared to baseline parallel window.
-We observe that the QROM and Carleman encoding benchmarks exhibit slightly less performance improvement compared to the other benchmarks; we conclude that this is because these two benchmarks have a lower fraction of T instructions (\sim 40% compared to \sim 70-80% for the other benchmarks), so the benefit of reducing reaction time is slightly less impactful.
+Figure 14a shows the program runtimes for the selected benchmarks relative to the baseline parallel window method.
+Due to the uncertainty in runtime for smaller benchmarks (discussed in the following subsection), we report aggregate results for benchmarks with at least 1000 T gates: without SWIPER, the aligned scheduling method achieves a 4.3% to 11.8% (geomean 6.3%) reduction in runtime compared to parallel window.
+With SWIPER, all three scheduling methods (parallel, aligned, and sliding) improve significantly.
+SWIPER-parallel achieves 31.5% to 35.4% (geomean 32.9%) reduction in runtimes, SWIPER-aligned achieves 36.9% to 40.6% (geomean 38.4%) reduction in runtimes, and SWIPER-sliding achieves 40.4% to 43.6% (geomean 41.5%) reduction in runtimes compared to baseline parallel window.
+We observe that the QROM and Carleman encoding benchmarks exhibit slightly less performance improvement compared to the other benchmarks; we conclude that this is because these two benchmarks have a lower fraction of T instructions (\sim 40% compared to \sim 70-80% for the other benchmarks), so the benefit of reducing T reaction time is slightly less impactful.